blazQ/wine-cellar/README.md

 - Amazon SNS
 - Amazon EventBridge
 - Amazon CloudWatch Logs
+- Amazon API Gateway

-The project also makes use of a Telegram Bot, and hopefully in the future of a web application with an integrated dashboard.
+The project also makes use of a Telegram Bot, and there's a very rough but simple web application with a comprehensive dashboard, powered by Sinatra, a very simple DSL for web app creation.

 ## Installation